How to change the water filter on a Kenwood fridge, step by step

 Removing the Old Filter

-Depending on your Kenwood refrigerator model, the filter may be removed by either twisting it counterclockwise or pushing a release button.
+Depending on your Kenmore refrigerator model, the filter may be removed by either twisting it counterclockwise or pushing a release button.
 Carefully remove the old filter and discard it according to local regulations.
 Be prepared for a small amount of water to drip during this step.

 Preparing the New Filter